 Ioanide works with the Cornell Prison Education Program and organizes against prison and jail expansion in upstate New York.
 She also conducts workshops on increasing racial and gender equity in higher education and employment settings.
 Ioanide believes in creating social justice cultures and movements that foster healing, interdependence, dignity and freedom.

-Ioanide's book, The Emotional Politics of Racism: How Feelings Trump Facts in the Age of Colorblindness, is forthcoming from Stanford University Press (2015).
+Ioanide's book, The Emotional Politics of Racism: How Feelings Trump Facts in an Era of Colorblindness, is forthcoming from Stanford University Press (May 2015).